ONRAMP: Online Exploratory Option

-Nicholas Lanzieri is a Clinical Assistant Professor at NYU Silver where he is engaged in teaching courses in Human Behavior, Practice, and Field Education.
+Nicholas Lanzieri is a Clinical Associate Professor at NYU Silver where he is engaged in teaching courses in Human Behavior, Practice, and Field Education.
 Professor Lanzieri is currently working on developing simulations to enhance the practice skills of social work students.
 He has developed several virtual reality modules and is conducting research on their efficacy in social work education.
 Professor Lanzieri is also very interested in education technology and has developed numerous core courses for online teaching and is currently researching more about online learning and teaching in social work education.

 Cora de Leon, PhD, MPH, LCSW

 Clinical Assistant Professor

 Cora de Leon is a Clinical Assistant Professor at NYU Silver, and is Director of the School’s Undergraduate Program.
 Dr. de Leon has more than two decades of clinical and research experience, and her work has focused primarily on depressive disorders and child bereavement.
 She is interested in how research informs policy, particularly in the area of tobacco use.
 Professor de Leon has been a member of multiple research teams, examining such topics as rates of affective disorders in primary care facilities for men, effectiveness of short term treatments for depression, and testing a cognitive behavioral intervention among active drug users.

 Tuition and Fees

 ONRAMP students save 25% on tuition (per 3 credit course) vs. the in-person Non-Matriculated rate.

 Fall 2023 - Spring 2024 Tuition: $4,272 per course including fees